wei-005/Web3-AI-Agents/README.md

 - **Evaluation**: evaluator agent checks completeness/risk coverage on predefined scenarios.
 - **Deployment**: Orchestrator is the public entry; sub-agents stay behind A2A.
 Deployment guide for Vertex Agent Engine plus local A2A servers.
 - **Live spot data (optional)**: public Binance spot endpoints (klines/24h/depth/bookTicker/aggTrades) with `USE_BINANCE_LIVE` toggle; falls back to local CSV for offline/demo.
+- **Human-in-loop for trades**: TradingAgent uses a tool that can pause for approval; orchestrator auto-approves by default, or set `AUTO_APPROVE_TRADES=0` to require explicit approval handling.

 ## Repo layout
 ```